hagward/2048/README.md

 [Demo](https://dl.dropboxusercontent.com/u/334931/2048/index.html).

-To invoke the AI, fire up your favorite browsers developer tools and execute the function `runAi(m, depth, waitTime)`. `m` is the matrix representing the game, `depth` is how many steps the AI should simulate (this should be less than ten due to the inefficiency of the AI) and `waitTime` is the time (in ms) to wait between moves.
+To invoke the AI, fire up your favorite browsers developer tools and call the function `runAi(m, depth, waitTime)`, where `m` is the matrix representing the game, `depth` is how many steps the AI should simulate (this should be less than ten due to the inefficiency of the AI) and `waitTime` is the time (in ms) to wait between moves.
+For start, try `runAi(m, 6, 50)`.